pelithne/k8s/workshop.md

 code azure-vote-all-in-one-redis.yaml
 ```

 Replace *microsoft* with your ACR login server name.
-The following example shows the original content where you need to replace the **image**.
+The following example shows the original content and where you need to replace the **image**.

+Original:

 ```yaml
 containers: